sekury/proxy-service/README.md

 ### Disclaimer

-Since `./gradlew bootBuildImage` doesn't provide jdk14, I've been forced to use custom Dockerfile
+Since `./gradlew bootBuildImage` doesn't provide jdk14, I've been forced to use a custom Dockerfile

 ## Test with swagger
 [Swagger](http://localhost:8080/swagger-ui/index.html#/)